 |Total Attempts: 105||5.69||1.36|

-Not surprisingly for an insanely prolific college running back such as Christian McCaffrey, he smashes Yards Created’s main offering.
+Not surprisingly for an insanely prolific college running back such as Christian McCaffrey, he destroyed Yards Created.

 Before we get buried in data though, I should mention right off of the bat that Stanford’s running game is one of the most nuanced in the nation.
 The Cardinal offensive line does a little bit of everything in the trenches.
 They run unbalanced lines (with three tackles and odd formations with the tight end), they run power out of I-formation, and typical inside-zone from the shotgun.
-Also, at 1.36 yards blocked per rush attempt, Stanford is the second-best offensive line I have in my database and per FootballOutsiders’, Stanford had the ninth-fewest percentage of carries by running backs stopped at or before the line of scrimmage.
+Also, at 1.36 yards blocked per rush attempt, Stanford is the second-best offensive line I have in my database.

-He definitely benefited from an incredibly “multiple” and talented offensive line, but Christian McCaffrey should be well versed in every type of blocking scheme.
+He definitely benefited from an incredibly talented offensive line, but McCaffrey should be well versed in every type of blocking scheme.
 That is mostly uncharted territory for college running backs.

 Run Type Data